 On or about April 2014, the Judicial Committee of the Privy Council, which serves as the court of appeals for the British Virgin Islands (the "BVI Court"), upheld certain judicial rulings of the BVI Court, which rulings in a published opinion called into question the Fairfield Liquidator's legal ability to seek recovery of certain funds invested with and redeemed from Fairfield Sentry (the "Privy Council Decision").
 In light of the Privy Council Decision, certain former shareholders of Fairfield Sentry filed applications ("273 Applications") pursuant to Section 273 of the Insolvency Act, 2003 ("Act") in the Eastern Caribbean Supreme Court, British Virginia Islands (Commercial Division), seeking an order, requiring, among other things, the Fairfield Liquidator to withdraw the proceedings in the U.S. related to such redemption of investments in Fairfield Sentry.
 On March 11, 2016, the Court for the British Virginia Islands (Commercial Division) entered an order (the "273 Order") denying the relief requested by the defendants in the 273 Applications.
-As a result of the 273 Order, on March 14, 2016, counsel for the Fairfield Liquidator submitted a letter to the Bankruptcy Court on or about July 27, 2016.
-Following the status conference, on or about September 18, 2016, the Fairfield Liquidator filed proposed further amended complaints against a number of defendants, including against ASB (the "Second Amended Complaint") in the Fairfield V. ASB Adversary Proceeding.
-In addition, a proposed case management order was filed with the Bankruptcy Court on or about October 18, 2016 (as supplemented and amended from time to time, the "CMO") , which CMO set forth a proposed briefing schedule related to the Fairfield Liquidator's request to a mend certain complaints, including the request of the Fairfield Liquidator related to the filing of the Second Amended Complaint against ASB.
+As a result of the 273 Order, on March 14, 2016, counsel for the Fairfield Liquidator submitted a letter to the Bankruptcy Court stating its position that the next step in the U.S. Fairfield litigation was for the Bankruptcy Court to consider how to proceed, and a status conference was held in the Bankruptcy Court on or about July 27, 2016.
+Following the status conference, on or about September 18, 2016, the Fairfield Liquidator filed proposed further amended complaints against a number of defendants, including against ASB (the "Second Amended Complaint") in the Fairfield v.
+ASB Adversary Proceeding.
+In addition, a proposed case management order was filed with the Bankruptcy Court on or about October 18, 2016 (as supplemented and amended from time to time, the "CMO"), which CMO set forth a proposed briefing schedule related to the Fairfield Liquidator's request to amend certain complaints, including the request of the Fairfield Liquidator related to the filing of the Second Amended Complaint against ASB.